-Dudley College is a statutory Corporation whose members are also known as Governors.
+Dudley College of Technology is a statutory Corporation whose members are also known as Governors.

 The Corporation provides strategic leadership to the College and sets the mission and the framework of policies within which the College operates.
 While day to day management is the responsibility of the Principal and the Directorate, the Corporation has the key role of monitoring, challenging and supporting the management team.

 The Corporation has twelve external Governors who are unpaid volunteers and are drawn from business, professional, public sector and community backgrounds.
 They bring a range of skills and experience to the Boardroom.
 The Corporation also includes the Principal, two staff Governors and two student Governors.

 The Corporation meets eight times a year (including development events).
 It also has a number of committees whose membership consists mainly of Governors but also includes co-opted members.
 These committees carry out detailed work and make recommendations to the Corporation in the key areas of standards, audit and employer engagement.

 Catering for over 10,000 learners of various types each year drawn from all parts of the community, Dudley College plays an important part in the life of the community.
 With an annual turnover of approximately £39 million, it is also one of the area's largest employers and is an important part of the local economy.